^

 WHAT IT IS

 Care Companion is a feature within Epic’s MyChart, that allows for patients to be given educational materials over a pre-specified amount of time.
 Each group of educational materials is considered a care plan, which is further organized into “tasks.”
-These tasks are assigned to the patient at pre-defined time points over the patient’s course of treatment and patients are notified via MyChart that new tasks are available.
+These tasks are assigned to the patient at pre-defined time points over the patient’s course of treatment.
+Patients are notified via MyChart the day each individual tasks is available to act on and see the education.
 We have adapted this feature to deliver timely radiation oncology specific content via ASTRO’s RTAnswers.org website, where written, visual and other media content is available pertaining to their place along their cancer journey.

 HOW IT WORKS